theCLDC/defend-dissent/key-exchange.md

 ---
-title: Key Exhange
+title: Key Exchange
-layout: post
+encoding: utf-8
 ---

 ## Key exchange: How to agree on a cryptographic key over the Internet